 - Inpatient services

-Analytics MD provides a comparison analysis of this facility to other U.S. hospitals and medical centers.
+Analytics MD provides a comparative analysis of this facility to other U.S. hospitals and medical centers.
 Currently, Mason District Hospital maintains an overall “B” score, ranking it in the 60th percentile.
 The ranking is calculated using publicly available data that includes staff responsiveness, emergency care, staff responsiveness, patient flow, ER department discharged patient length of stay, overall patient satisfaction and reported complications.
-A median to low score might indicate a high percentage of medical mistakes and errors occur at the hospital.
+A medium to low score might indicate a high percentage of medical mistakes and errors occur at the hospital.

 Like all hospitals in the United States, the services provided by the Mason District Hospital emergency department are crucial to the local community.
 Publicly available information helps reveal the level of care the emergency room provides compared other facilities in Illinois and nationwide.
 The current percentile ranking involving care provided at the emergency room at Mason District Hospital include:

 - Incoming Patient Flow (9th percentile) – This low rank reveals the inefficiency of how the medical team initially sees and evaluates patients when arriving at the emergency room.